World of Forking Paths, The

 The only planet of the system is a J-brain class ISO measuring 1.6 Jupiter masses.
 The interior of The World of Forking Paths consists of layers of differentiated computronium and supporting structure while the surface is covered completely with fractal radiator architecture to dissipate thermal energy.
 Surrounding the world is a cloud of orbiting ISO nodes and the entire system is protected by a restriction swarm.

-The World of Forking Paths is remarkable for a couple reasons.
+The World of Forking Paths is remarkable for two reasons.
 First, this world is supposedly the oldest continually inhabited paygeesu virch in the terragen sphere.
-The virchuniverse was started at the end of the Interplanetary Era, exact date in uncertain, and has been running for close to ten thousand years.
+The virchuniverse was started at the end of the Solsys Era, exact date in uncertain, and has been running for close to ten thousand years.
 Second, The World of Forking Paths is likely one of the most populated worlds of the Inner Sphere.
 The computronium houses over 85 billion active virchworlds, each containing 18 million individuals.
 Along with active simulations there is an unknown number of virchworlds and participants currently in storage.